COVID-19 and our service

 For your safety and convenience, our staff will print your registration and consent form when you arrive at the clinic, but please bring a pen to your appointment.

-Please carefully consider the enforced border restrictions between Victoria and NSW, which may affect your breast screening or assessment appointment interstate.
+Please carefully consider the border restrictions between Victoria and New South Wales, which may affect your breast screening or assessment appointment interstate.

-If you would like to discuss your breast screen, please call our Contact Centre on 13 20 50.
+If you would like to discuss an upcoming breast screen appointment, please call 13 20 50.